cyclr/docs/pages/v2/11-data-on-demand/03-get-account-connectors.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-Call the [/v1.0/account/connectors](https://api.cyclr.uk/docs/index#!/Account32Connectors/AccountConnectors_All_GET) request to retrieve a list of all of the installed connectors in an account.
+Call the `/v1.0/account/connectors` request to retrieve a list of all of the installed connectors in an account.
 You can use the returned values to tell Cyclr which connector to interact with.
+For more information about the endpoint, see the [Interactive API reference](cyclr-api-reference) page.

 </section>
 <section class="card">